AliAlkadhim/BayesOptPythia/README.md

 # BayesOptPythia

-This is the code repository for our paper in preparation (available upon request)

-*Bayesian Optimization of Pythia8 Tunes*
+This is the code repository for the paper *Bayesian Optimization of Pythia8 Tunes* which can be accessed on https://arxiv.org/abs/2505.11675

 by Ali Al Kadhim (aa18dg@fsu.edu), Harrison B. Prosper and Stephen Mrenna.